flapanther33781/poe-filter/docs/README.md

 ### Desktop tool for generating Path of Exile filters using current poe.ninja prices.

+#### Note: It's been brought to my attention that I included one dependency that needs to be installed with this.
+See the FAQ for more info.

 #### Here is an introduction video (right-click and open in a new tab):

 [![Introduction/Demo Video](https://user-images.githubusercontent.com/26362032/131201669-a51e130b-bd84-4dda-9e9c-52ba96e558f2.png)](https://youtu.be/-kXiwg55DLI)